oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

   3 email  String optional
 }
 ```
-These examples represent the same IM definition, but conformance is based on JSON definitions, which can be read unambiguously by applications with no language-specific parser.
-JADN definitions in JSON format are authoritative; specifications that include JADN definitions in another format SHOULD also make them available in JSON format.
+These examples represent the same IM definition, but conformance is based on definitions in JSON format, which can be read unambiguously by applications with no language-specific parser.
+Specifications that include JADN definitions in table or IDL style SHOULD also make them available in JSON format (see [Appendix E](#appendix-e-examples)).

 ## 3.2 Options
 This section defines the mechanism used to support a varied set of information needs within the strictly regular structure of [Section 3.1](#31-type-definitions).
 New requirements can be accommodated by defining new options without modifying that structure.